telerik/blazor-docs/components/editor/built-in-tools.md

             <td>Insert HTML</td>
             <td>insertHTML</td>
             <td>N/A</td>
-            <td>Insert HTML to the Editor component content area at the cursor position. <br />NOTE: this is a block command, so if you pass an inline element to it, it will be wrapped in a block element such as <code>p</code> or <code>div</code>, depending on the context.
-There are specific commands for creating links and images (two common inline elements).</td>
+            <td>Insert HTML in the Editor at the cursor position. <br />By default this is a block command that will wrap passed inline content in a <code>p</code> or <code>div</code>, depending on the context.
+To insert inline content, set the third argument to <code>true</code>.
+There are separate commands for inserting links and images.</td>
             <td>N/A</td>
-            <td>new HtmlCommandArgs(string commandName, string value)</td>
+            <td>new HtmlCommandArgs(string commandName, string value, bool inline)</td>
         </tr>
     </tbody>
 </table>